C-Netz: Technical information

 The C450 standard was developed by Siemens in 1980.
 It is a 1G analog cellular standard that utilized non-audible in-band signaling, audio scrambling via band-inversion and cell network call queuing when congested.
 Cellular nodes varied in size, supporting a primary cell size of 15–20 km and micro-cells of 2–3 km in size.
 Channel bandwidth was typically 20 kHz, although it could be operated in a narrow-band mode of only 12 kHz.
 As its name implies, it was designed for the 450 MHz UHF frequency range.

 Roaming

 The C-Netz's C450 standard was a heterogeneous cellular system that inhibited International roaming.
 In France, France Telecom used the Radiocom 2000 analog standard while Sweden, Denmark, the Netherlands, Switzerland, and Austria (also called C-Netz) used the NMT analog standard in the 450 or 900 MHz bands.

 Usage of C-450 outside Germany

 Siemens also deployed C-450 networks for the nationwide cellular networks of South Africa in 1986 and Portugal in 1989.

+450 MHz-Network

+The 450MHz network is a radio network of the German water and energy suppliers.
+The network is mainly used by private companies and has been set up since 2020.
+Over 1,600 converters are planned, operated by the private company 450connect GmbH.
+The technology and function are comparable to a mobile network in the LTE standard, primarily for telemetry data transmission and remote control of energy-producing systems.

+History

+From 1985 to 2000, Deutsche Telekom operated the analogue mobile phone network C-Netz in Germany between 451 and 466 MHz.
+Frequency blocks were then allocated to Telekom and other users in this band.
+A channel bandwidth of 1.25 MHz was required.
+The allocations were limited until December 31, 2020.
+On July 12, 2017, the Federal Network Agency initiated a frequency plan change for this frequency range in order to re-allocate the frequencies.
+A term of 20 years was planned for the new allocation.

+Although it is only a relatively narrow-band spectrum of 2 times 4.74 MHz (451.00 - 455.74 MHz and 461.00 - 465.74 MHz), the freed up frequencies were due to their good propagation properties (long range, good penetration right into the basement) was very popular right from the start.
+Around 50 messages and statements were submitted in the first needs survey conducted by the Federal Network Agency in 2017/2018.
+In particular, energy and water suppliers as well as telecommunications companies, but also associations and manufacturers, reported needs.
+In addition, the authorities and organizations with security tasks (BOS) as well as the Bundeswehr demanded exclusive use of the frequencies.

+On March 9, 2021, the Federal Network Agency awarded the contract to 450connect GmbH, a consortium of regional energy suppliers, E.ON and water suppliers.